changjongkim/sc_rebuttal/rebuttal_cascade.md

 - **TTFT terminology (R4).** The two metrics are kept distinct and are not misleading.
 The trace-driven metric is defined in Sec.
 IV-A as retrieval latency.
 The standard end-to-end TTFT, including prefill, is reported separately in Sec.
 IV-H. We will rename the trace metric to Block Retrieval Latency to remove any ambiguity.
 This is a labeling change, not a change to any measurement.
 - **vLLM and PyTorch (R2, R4).** We respectfully disagree that the effects cannot be separated.
 We do not claim our PyTorch runtime beats vLLM's fused kernels.
 Fig. 13b breaks TTFT down into the RDMA retrieval path and the prefill it replaces.
 This isolates CASCADE's data-layer contribution, independent of the runtime.
 Plain PyTorch is the conservative choice.
 It attributes the gain to retrieval, not to kernel optimizations.
 Decode TPOT and scheduler integration belong to the serving engine.
 They are the natural next step once CASCADE is integrated into one.
 - **Why vLLM-APC ON leads at small scale (R1).** In Fig. 13a, vLLM-APC ON is lower at small node counts.
 Its fused PagedAttention keeps the prefix KV resident in GPU HBM, which our plain PyTorch runtime does not.
 This advantage does not persist.
 As the working set exceeds single-node HBM, APC evicts and falls back to full prefill.
 CASCADE holds its KV across the DRAM and Lustre tiers and keeps TTFT flat (Sec.
 IV-H).
 The comparison shows that distributed caching capacity scales, not single-node kernel speed.
 - **INT8 compression (R4).** Sec.
 III-C applies INT8 to all blocks and cites prior work reporting that this quantization preserves inference accuracy.
 The same data path also supports uncompressed FP16, so compression is separable from the core contribution.
-We will add a direct model-quality measurement in revision as further evidence.
+We will add a direct model-quality measurement in the revision as further evidence.
 - **Why CASCADE scales past the storage baselines (R1).** CASCADE resolves a block in a 2.0 microsecond local index lookup.
 It then reads the block with one-sided RDMA that needs no remote CPU.
 The baselines instead pay per-block metadata-server operations or central TCP serialization.
 Both costs grow with node count.
 This is the source of the flat scaling in Sec.
 IV-B and IV-C.

 ## H. Scale and statistical reporting (R4)

 - **Evaluated scale and the abstract (R4).** The phrase about thousands of GPUs describes the target problem scale, not the evaluated configuration.
 The evaluation runs on 256 GPUs on a top-20 system, and we will reword the abstract to make this clear.
 The MPI cost is bounded by design.
 Each update is a 116-byte delta, batched into one MPI_Allgatherv every 100 ms off the critical path, with a replica of about 1.16 GB for 10M blocks.
 The synchronized volume grows with the number of updated blocks per interval, not the node count, so the collective is not the bottleneck at this scale.
 - **Statistical reporting and Fig. 7 (R4).** The 128-request workload is specific to the strong-scaling experiment in Sec.
 IV-B, not the tail-latency figure.
 The Fig. 7 runs issue 300 to 500 reads per rank, and the reported percentile aggregates these across all ranks, up to roughly 19,000 samples at 64 nodes, not 128.
 We agree that the submission did not report variance or per-experiment sample sizes, and we will add them.
 The conclusions do not depend on percentile precision.
-The gaps are one to two orders of magnitude, for example 16.9 times lower retrieval latency and a 469 times lower P99.9 than HDF5 at 64 nodes, far beyond any run-to-run variance.
+The gaps are one to two orders of magnitude, for example, 16.9 times lower retrieval latency and a 469 times lower P99.9 than HDF5 at 64 nodes, far beyond any run-to-run variance.
 So the qualitative result holds.
 CASCADE removes the metadata and serialization bottlenecks.